 Digital Front Door: Expansion of the NHS App

-The NHS App is set to become a central hub for accessing health services, described by the government as the “digital front door” to the NHS.
-New functionality will allow users to self-refer for mental health support, book screening appointments, and access vaccinations – without necessarily consulting a GP.
+The NHS 10-Year Plan puts digital access at the centre of reform.
+The NHS App is set to become the “digital front door” to health services, with new functionality enabling users to self-refer for mental health support, book screening appointments, and access vaccinations – without necessarily consulting a GP.

 This shift reflects broader trends in digital health and patient self-management.
 The opportunity for improved access and system efficiency is clear, particularly for younger, digitally literate populations.
 However, equity of access, data security, and interoperability with existing EHR systems must be proactively addressed.